dperez42/ft_Inception_Of_Things/p1/README.md

 ## DESCRIPTION:

+Launches wit a Vagrantfile 2 VMs (CentOS as operating system) with minimun resources:

+- 1 CPU
+- 512 MB of RAM
+- Enable the natdnsproxy1 option.
+- Enable the natdnshostresolver1 option.

-Launches 2 VMs containing K3S (a lightweight kubernetes https://docs.k3s.io/quick-start), one in server mode and the other in agent mode, with Vagrant.
+containing K3S (a lightweight kubernetes https://docs.k3s.io/quick-start):

+- one in server mode, dedicated IP on the eth1 interface 192.168.42.110
+- the other in agent mode, dedicated IP on the eth1 interface 192.168.42.110

+NOTE: Choose ips avalible in your network

 K3S (a lightweight kubernetes) to install in server mode